alessandromaranelli/ingswAM2021-Bachir-LaManna-Maranelli/README.md

   source code of unity tests.

 Implemented Functionalities:
-  Basic rules
+  Basic rules,
-  Complete rules
+  Complete rules,
-  Socket
+  Socket,
-  GUI
+  GUI,
-  CLI
+  CLI,
-  Multiple games
+  Multiple games,
-  Resilience
+  Resilience,

 Test cases: the line coverage of the model's classes is 98% (1259/1281)

 To launch the program:
-  Server only has to be launched
+  Server only has to be launched,
   Client needs three parameters to be launched: Server IP Addres, Server Port (8080), "CLI" or "GUI"